- Legendary Reno DK Mage

 Warlock: Most common:Cubelock,Renolock,Zoolock,Evenlock,Mechathunlock,TDH Warlock,Treacherylock

-Cubelock: Cubelock is an explosive Control-Combo deck.
+Cubelock: Cubelock is an explosive Midrange or Control deck.
 Drag him to the late game and make sure that his Guldan will summon only Voidwalkers.
 Polymorph cards are amazing in this matchup, as well as Reno and your threats like Barista and Ragnaros.

 Zoolock and Discardlock: Extremely scary in early and midgame.
 Weak in late game.
 So make sure you drag him there thanks to boardclears and minions.
 Then apply pressure and win.